The cold weather and long dark days have driven us sunseekers to start booking up for our summer holidays early, but are we really ready?

-In a bid to save up to 45 million pounds the NHS have recently made announcements that they will be stopping free prescriptions for travel vaccinations.
-Leaving some questioning ‘what next’?
+In a bid to save up to 45 million pounds, the NHS has recently announced that they will be stopping free prescriptions for travel vaccinations.
+Leaving some questioning, ‘What next’?

-With China being one of the most expensive for vaccination requirements and Europe being cost (vaccine) free, you must be aware of what vaccine you will need and have dealt with the issue at least 8 weeks before you leave.
-If you postpone an appointment or book a last minute flight, you may find you won’t be able to travel.
+With China being one of the most expensive for vaccination requirements and Europe being cost (vaccine) free, you must know what vaccine you will need and have dealt with the issue at least 8 weeks before you leave.
+If you postpone an appointment or book a last-minute flight, you may find you won’t be able to travel.

 Other things to consider when travelling are:-

-If you will be in contact with animals while traveling – the doctor will want to know if you are likely to come in contact with wild or domesticated animals.
+- If you are in contact with animals while travelling – the doctor will want to know if you are likely to come in contact with wild or domesticated animals.
 Vaccinations for Rabies will be given in most cases.

-If you are pregnant, thinking of trying for a baby or breast feeding – Vaccines are unlikely to be given if you are pregnant or breastfeeding due to the risk to baby.
+- If you are pregnant, thinking of trying for a baby or breastfeeding – Vaccines are unlikely to be given if you are pregnant or breastfeeding due to the risk to the baby.

-Traveling to countries with high risk health warnings and life -threatening infectious diseases without injections can result in deportation, invalid health insurance, invalid travel insurance, a hefty fine, illness or in the worst cases – Death.
+- Travelling to countries with high-risk health warnings and life-threatening infectious diseases without injections can result in deportation, invalid health insurance, invalid travel insurance, a hefty fine, illness or, in the worst cases – Death.